CruxConnect/crux-docs/_sku_specs_documentation/package_weight_units.md

 title: package_weight_units
 name: package_weight_units
 position: 16
-visibility: all
+visibility: file-specs
 method: preferred
 description: The unit of measurement used to provide a weight value to the `package_weight` field.
 right_code: |
   ~~~ bash
   lb